 AOSD mainly develops in people between the ages of 16-35.1 AOSD often starts off with a sore throat but people may experience other symptoms including: 1,3,4

 AOSD is very rare.
 Estimates in Japanese and European populations suggest there are only between 1 and 34 cases per million people.5 AOSD does not run in families but research has shown that people with certain types of genes may be more likely to develop it.5 Men and women are equally likely to develop AOSD.4

-The cause of AOSD is unknown.4 It was only recently classified as an autoinflammatory condition due to a better understanding of its underlying mechanisms – specifically the important role of an immune cell called an interleukin2 - but it differs from other autoinflammatory conditions in that it is not believed to be inherited.5 Many researchers believe an abnormal or excessive response to an infection or toxic substance may trigger the disorder in people who also have a genetic predisposition.4,5
+The cause of AOSD is unknown.4 It was only recently classified as an autoinflammatory condition due to a better understanding of its underlying mechanisms – specifically the important role of a signalling protein called an interleukin2 - but it differs from other autoinflammatory conditions in that it is not believed to be inherited.5 Many researchers believe an abnormal or excessive response to an infection or toxic substance may trigger the disorder in people who also have a genetic predisposition.4,5

 The symptoms of AOSD, their severity and frequency varies from one person to the next.
 In some people, AOSD develops suddenly, disappears almost as quickly, and may not return for many years, if ever.
 In others, AOSD is a chronic condition that can cause long-term, severe and disabling complications.4